On minimizing cyclists' ascent times: Acknowledgements

 \section{Acknowledgements}

-We wish to acknowledge Matteo Bertrand, for providing the measurements of his ascents, David Dalton, for his proofreading, Elena Patarini, for her graphic support, and Roberto Lauciello, for his artistic contribution. \begin{appendix} {\thesection.\arabic{figure}} {\Alph{section}.\arabic{equation}}
+We wish to acknowledge Matteo Bertrand and Alberto Demicheli, guided by G.\,Andrea Oliveri, for providing the measurements of the ascents, David Dalton, for his proofreading, Elena Patarini, for her graphic support, and Roberto Lauciello, for his artistic contribution.
+We also wish to acknowledge insightful comments of an anonymous reviewer of~\citet{BosEtAl2024_DRNA} that led to the derivation presented in Appendix~\ref{app:EL}. \begin{appendix} {\thesection.\arabic{figure}} {\Alph{section}.\arabic{equation}}